Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Method

-where $d(\cdot,\cdot)$ is a distance function between the vector representations of its inputs for a given query $q_i$ since we want our MitM to be successful in zero-shot and not perform trial-and-errors until the above distance is minimized.
-Throughout this paper, we treat LLMs as black-boxes that do not provide gradient access.
-Usually, querying these LLMs means spending money on API calls, which makes the minimization of~\Cref{eq:distance} an unfeasible task economically.
+where $d(\cdot,\cdot)$ is a distance function between the vector representations of its inputs for a given query $q_i$, since we want our MitM to be successful in zero-shot and not perform trial-and-error until the above distance is minimized.
+Throughout this paper, we treat LLMs as black boxes that do not provide gradient access.
+Usually, querying these LLMs involves paying for API calls, which makes minimizing~\Cref{eq:distance} economically unfeasible.